Lihat Artikel Lainnya

 Some differences are:

 • Financial Statement Placement: Expenses appear on the income statement because the business has already spent the money, and it doesn’t bring future financial benefits.
-The balance sheet shows costs that the business hasn’t used yet.
+The worksheet in accounting shows costs that the business hasn’t used yet.

-• Accounting Period Differences: Expenses tie to shorter accounting periods because the business takes them out of the money it makes.
-Costs often relate to spending on big projects or assets and are spread over longer periods.
+• Accounting Period Differences: Expenses are tied to shorter accounting periods because the business deducts them from its profits.
+Costs, on the other hand, often relate to spending on big projects or assets and are spread over longer periods.

 • Expenditure Magnitude: Usually, expenses are smaller amounts taken out of revenue.
 Costs are larger because they involve spending on things that help the company in the long run, like equipment or property.